porsche-design-system/porsche-design-system/packages/components/src/components/flyout/flyout.usage.md

 ### Do:

-- Use a Flyout as a temporary workspace that allows users to complete tasks without navigating to a new page
+- Use a Flyout as a temporary workspace that allows users to complete tasks without navigating to a new page.
-- Use a Flyout for mobile navigation
+- Use a Flyout for mobile navigation.
 - Adjust Flyout size and alignment with the grid.
 - Use the sticky header for a descriptive headline & optional sub-headline.
 - Use the sticky footer for a call to action.